MoOx/pjax/README.md

 new Pjax({ selectors: ["title", ".my-Header", ".my-Content", ".my-Sidebar"] })
 ```

-Now when someone in a Pjax-compatible browser clicks "blah" the content of all selectors will be replaced with the one found in the "blah" content.
+Now, when someone in a Pjax-compatible browser clicks "blah", the content of all selectors will be replaced with the one found in the "blah" content.

 _Magic!
 For real!_ **There is completely no need to do anything on server side!**

 ## Differences with [jQuery-pjax](https://github.com/defunkt/jquery-pjax)

-- No jQuery dependency,
+- No jQuery dependency
-- Not limited to a container,
+- Not limited to a container
-- No server side requirements,
+- No server side requirements
-- Works for CommonJS environment (browserify), AMD (RequireJS) or even globally,
+- Works for CommonJS environment (browserify), AMD (RequireJS) or even globally
-- Allow page transition with CSS animations,
+- Allow page transition with CSS animations
-- Can be easily hacked since every method is public (so overridable)
+- Can be easily tweaked, since every method is public (and as a result, overridable)

 ## Compatibility

 Pjax only works with [browsers that support the `history.pushState` API](http://caniuse.com/#search=pushstate).
-When the API isn't supported Pjax goes into fallback mode (it just does nothing).
+When the API isn't supported, Pjax goes into fallback mode (and it just does nothing).

 To see if Pjax is actually supported by your browser, use `Pjax.isSupported()`.